 Over the years, the attorneys at Peters & Nolan, LLC have successfully litigated the legality of DUI Checkpoints.
 Recently, Andrew Nolan obtained court orders suppressing all evidence in two separate DUI checkpoint cases resulting in the dismissal of those cases.
-In addition to the successful litigation of checkpoint cases, the lawyers at Peters & Nolan are experienced and highly qualified to litigate all aspects of a DUI case from driver’s license hearings through trial and appeal.
+In addition to the successful litigation of checkpoint cases, the Grand Junction drunk driving defense lawyers at Peters & Nolan are experienced and highly qualified to litigate all aspects of a DUI case from driver’s license hearings through trial and appeal.
 DUI cases handled by Peters & Nolan also include Vehicular Homicide, Vehicular Assault, and Habitual Traffic Offender charges.

 What is a DUI Checkpoint?

 A DUI or sobriety checkpoint allows police to contact motorists at a specific location to briefly stop them and look for signs of intoxication.
 Typically, the police use signs that indicate there is a DUI checkpoint ahead, then traffic cones and police officers to direct traffic into the checkpoint area itself.
 There are usually a number of officers contacting drivers in the checkpoint area.

 DUI checkpoints are subject to strict constitutional requirements because, typically, other types of police checkpoints have been found to be unconstitutional.
 However, the courts have found that the importance of deterring and detecting DUI driving outweighs the motoring public’s right to be free from the type of intrusion which takes place at a DUI checkpoint.